FISHARMNIC/HAMprimeC2/README.md

     - Capture scoped variables by reference (very much WIP, may be buggy!)

 Currently working on / roadmap / issues:
-- Testing a new, more incremental, GC which can be see in `collector.c`
 - **Global arrays are broken**
     - if you wish to use a global array, create a typed variable on a global scope, and allocate data for it in a function
 - Supportive overloads for methods, constructors, etc